Keep Your Edge Sharp and Your Heart Open

 If you have served as a frontline responder with chronic exposure to traumatic events (or a career with consistent exposure to death), it has changed you.
 You may not have PTSD, but you see the world differently now and certainly relate to other people differently.
 This is not necessarily bad.
 However, recognizing these signs in yourself and others offers the chance to intervene and course correct before it becomes PTSD - and to adjust on your terms.

-Whether you have a PTSD diagnosis or are struggling to make sense of what is “normal”, I can help you restore emotional and nervous system balance, regain trust in your intuition, and build more fulfilling relationships.
+Whether you have a PTSD diagnosis or are struggling to make sense of what is “normal”, I can help you restore emotional and nervous system balance, regain trust in your intuition, and reconnect in more fulfilling relationships.